ajncespedes/Kaggle-Santander-Customer-Satisfaction/README.md

 # Kaggle-Santander-Customer-Satisfaction

 This repository contains the best code developed for the [Santander Customer Satisfaction](https://www.kaggle.com/c/santander-customer-satisfaction).
-It is written in R. The code generates a model which get 0.840336 in the public leader-board 0.828114 in the private leader-board, which means Rank 12.
+It is written in R. The code generates a model which get 0.840336 in the public leader-board and 0.828114 in the private leader-board, which means Rank 12.

 # Description